A Sim2Real Approach for Identifying Task-Relevant Properties in Interpretable Machine Learning: Related work

-\paragraph{Using Proxy Humans to Evaluate Explanations.} Several works propose proxy humans to identify promising explanation methods before testing on real humans.
-Like us, \citet{chen2022useCaseSimulations} simulate user studies with proxy humans to reduce user study costs.
-Unlike us, their simulations do not account for properties, and as a result, they are unable to link to \textit{why} certain explanations, such as LIME, performed better.
-We will later show that by having a more transparent human proxy model, we can also be explicit about how the choice of the human model affects the insights on which properties matter.
+Several works propose proxy users to identify promising explanation methods before testing on real users.
+Like us, \citet{chen2022useCaseSimulations} simulate user studies with proxy users to reduce user study costs.
+Unlike us, their simulations do not account for properties, and as a result, they do not say \textit{why} certain explanations, such as LIME, performed better.
+Furthermore, they choose a neural network as their proxy user.
+We will later show that a more transparent proxy-- whose assumptions about human learning and memory are explicit-- leads to more transparency about how these assumptions affect task-performance.

 Humans proxies have appeared in many other areas of interpretable machine learning.
-There is a body of works that learns human proxies from human data (e.g. survey responses) and then uses these human proxies to regularize the training or selection process of supervised ML functions so that they are easier for humans to work with \citep{virgolin2020formulaOfInterpretability, hilgard2021learningByHumansForHuman, lage2018human}.
-Unlike us, these works do not use thehuman proxies to evaluate explanations.
+There is a body of works that learns human proxies from human data (e.g. survey responses) and then uses these human proxies to regularize AI functions so that they are easier for humans to work with \citep{virgolin2020formulaOfInterpretability, hilgard2021learningByHumansForHuman, lage2018human}.
+Unlike us, these works do not use the human proxies to evaluate explanations.

-\paragraph{Sim2Real Frameworks That Link Proxies to Reality} To our knowledge, we are the first work to use the idea of sim2real in the context of understanding how explanation properties impact human performance, and one of the first to use the idea in any context within interpretable machine learning.
-That said, the idea of Sim2Real: using cheap computation to jump-start performance on more expensive physical systems, has been used in other areas of machine learning.
-There are examples in robotics (see surveys \citep{hofer2021sim2real, kadian2020sim2real}), industrial engineering (e.g. \citep{lin2024surrogate}), and computer vision (e.g. \citep{reiher2020sim2real, gao2022objectfolder}).
-Of course, each sim2real application requires careful design in order to align the simulated and the target real environment.